opensquare-network/sima-spec/governance/v1/README.md

 }
 ```

 - cid: it indicates the target action this action is responding to.
-The target action can be a discussion, proposal
-  context, or a comment.
+The target action can be a discussion, or a comment.

 ### Cancel upvote/downvote